MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/migrate.md

 1. Go to [https://experience.dynamics.com/Account/Login/Register?returnUrl=%2Finsider%2F](https://experience.dynamics.com/Account/Login/Register?returnUrl=%2Finsider%2F) and register with an account of your choice (or sign in if you're already registered).

     ![Register button](media/migration-register.PNG "Register button")

+    >[!NOTE]
+    >The Dynamics Insider Program application may take up to a day to approve.
+If you still don't have access after 24 hours, post a message on [the Dynamics 365 Guides community forum](https://community.dynamics.com/365/guides).

 2. After you've registered, under **Upcoming and Active Public Preview Programs**, search for **Dynamics 365 Guides - Content Migration Tool (Public Preview)**, and then select it.